 Year One

 First hand experiences are important in Year 1 and wherever possible the children are provided with practical experiences that support their learning and development and opportunities to talk about and explain their thinking.
-Whether that is during maths lessons using equipment to show their understanding, singing rhymes that help maths recall or dramas and role play in English.
+Whether that is during maths lessons, using equipment to show their understanding, singing rhymes that help recall or through drama and role play.

 Reading